List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 Sabritas

-Sabritas is another popular subsidiary of Pepsico from Mexico, which is known for the quality, variety and authentic flavours of its products.
+Sabritas is another popular subsidiary of Pepsico from Mexico, which is known for the quality, variety, and authentic flavours of its products.
 The company was acquired by PepsiCo in 1966.
-This company works under Frito Lay and PepsiCo and has its own line of potato chips named Sabritas.
-It also makes several local brands that are well appreciated such as Crujitos, Poffets, Rancheritos.
+This company works under Frito-Lay and PepsiCo and has its own line of potato chips named Sabritas.
+It also makes several local brands that are well appreciated, such as Crujitos, Poffets, and Rancheritos.
 The company is also known to control about 80% of the Mexican snack market.

 Gamesa

-Gamesa is a leader when it comes to the cookies market, as it exports its products to more than 16 countries.
+Gamesa is a leader when it comes to the cookie market, as it exports its products to more than 16 countries.
 This company was acquired by PepsiCo in 1990.
-And ever since then manufactures a wide variety of products that range from Pastries to Oats and cookies and cereals.
-Some of its well-known brands are Emperados, Arcoiris, Mamut, Chokis and Maizoro.
+And ever since then manufactured a wide variety of products that range from Pastries to Oats and cookies, and cereals.
+Some of its well-known brands are Emperados, Arcoiris, Mamut, Chokis, and Maizoro.

 Other Regional Brands

-The other lesser-known subsidiaries under PepsiCo’s Latin Americas Foods division are the brands like Natuchips in Venezuala, Columbia and Equador, Tortix in Guatemala, Toddy Cookie from Argentina and lastly Toddynho from Brazil which are local snack brands from different Latin countries.
+The other lesser-known subsidiaries under PepsiCo’s Latin America Foods division are brands like Natuchips in Venezuela, Colombia, and Ecuador, Tortix in Guatemala, Toddy Cookie from Argentina, and lastly, Toddynho from Brazil, which are local snack brands from different Latin American countries.

 Pepsico Europe

-The Europe branch of PepsiCo manufactures, markets, sells and distributes snacks and other food brands or subsidiaries throughout all countries in Europe and South Africa.
-It also operates independently and third party companies such as Lay’s, Walkers, Doritos, Cheetos and Ruffles including Quaker’s products and popular beverages like Pepsi, 7UP, Diet Pepsi and Tropicana juices.
-The PepsiCo Europe also manufactures many ready to drink teas and coffees because of its joint ventures with Starbucks and Unilever.
+The Europe branch of PepsiCo manufactures, markets, sells, and distributes snacks and other food brands or subsidiaries throughout all countries in Europe and South Africa.
+It also operates independently and third-party companies such as Lay’s, Walkers, Doritos, Cheetos, and Ruffles, including Quaker’s products and popular beverages like Pepsi, 7UP, Diet Pepsi, and Tropicana juices.
+PepsiCo Europe also manufactures many ready-to-drink teas and coffees because of its joint ventures with Starbucks and Unilever.

 Some of the well-known PepsiCo subsidiaries under Pepsico Europe are: